-- To compute the throughput, measure the overall runtime for several runs of a query and divide the number of queries by the runtime.
-The overall runtime should be more than one minute to decrease the measurement error. - When you repeat a query to measure the throughput, do not use the same condition in the WHERE clauses of the repeated queries.
-Instead, use different conditions for each call, for example, year = 1980, year = 2001, year = 2004, and so on. - Do not specify a primary key, a foreign key, or uniqueness constraints when you create the tables.
+- To ensure statistical soundness of the throughput, compute the average runtime per query, the overall runtime should be more than one minute, and the client program generating the queries should run on the server to avoid network latencies. - When you repeat a query to measure the throughput, do not use the same condition in the WHERE clauses of the repeated queries.
+Instead, use different conditions for each call, for example, year = 1980, year = 2001, year = 2004, and so on.
+Briefly state in report (once) how you ensured this and why this is important. - Do not specify a primary key, a foreign key, or uniqueness constraints when you create the tables.
 PostgreSQL automatically creates an index to ensure uniqueness, which you want to avoid for some of the queries. - To test the non-clustering indexes, cluster the table according to an attribute that is independent of the indexed attribute, e.g., cluster the table according to title for the condition on year.